VasylKor/data-engineering-and-raspberries/Pi_Monitoring/readme.md

-# Monitoring of hour PiS
+# Monitoring of our PiS

 A simple project born from the necessity to monitor my Pis.